BenRR/Car-P2/writeup.md

 #### 2. Include an exploratory visualization of the dataset.

-I used matlibplot to show the distribution of training, validation and test sets
+I used matlibplot to show the distribution of training, validation and test sets:

 ![alt text][image3] ![alt text][image4] ![alt text][image5]